 I’ve covered how to find a winter rental here before, but finding a long-term rental in Florida has some slight differences that I think are worth exploring, so here we go.

-The first question some of you might be asking, is why would somebody want to rent?
+But the first question some of you might be asking, is why would somebody want to rent?

 Isn’t that just pouring money down the drain to help pay off someone else’s mortgage?